Interview with Dhruv Boruah - his eco-piphany

 “Don’t buy a new bamboo toothbrush yet if your old toothbrush is perfectly usable.”

 Our interview with Dhruv is the sixth in a series of interviews, stay tuned to hear about future plastic hackathons - the world needs all the help it can get!
 In this series we plan to ask each interviewee what their eco-piphany was.
 How did that moment change their life?
 And what is their top sustainability swap.
 We look forward to sharing other interviews and blog posts from this series soon.
 The team at Beagle hopes you are staying warm and sane this lockdown.

 We are proud to say that we are growing everyday, and hope to pave the way for anyone trying to lead a more sustainable lifestyle.
 Feel free to check out our Instagram or Facebook page, and don’t forget to sign up online for the Beagle Button tool.

-We are currently in the beta phase of our product launch, so if you install our chrome extension tool please let us know if you stumble upon something you think could be improved!
+We are currently in the beta phase of our product launch, so if you install our browser extension please let us know if you stumble upon something you think could be improved!